RAINBOW MOUNTAIN TREK &

 March/April to November or the dry season.
 (Dec to Feb/March or wet season: rainfall and snow can block the pass and cancel the trek though we can arrange the trek during the wet season).
 This trek is rated as a moderate to challenging (intermediate to advanced) hike considering the high altitudes and length of walking especially on the 2nd Day.
 It is recommended that you acclimatize in Cusco for at least 3 days before trekking.

-On the trail you should carry a day pack with your camera, water bottle or bladder, snacks, cold weather clothing and rain gear or poncho in case of rain (unlikely in dry season – May to October) and anything you will need before dinner as horses/porters do not walk alongside you.
+On the trail you should carry a day pack with your camera, water bottle or bladder, snacks, hand sanitizer, face mask, cold weather clothing and rain gear or poncho in case of rain (unlikely in dry season – May to October) and anything you will need before dinner as horses do not walk alongside you.
+A recommended packing list is sent after you book the trip and can be found below under the “what to pack for your trek” tab.
 We will provide you with a dry bag for your overnight gear to be carried by horses.
 Your bag will be waiting for you at every campsite.
-Yes we do offer luggage storage and all hotels in Cusco also offer this service.
+Yes we do offer luggage storage and most hotels in Cusco also offer this service.

 WEATHER & WHAT TO BRING ON YOUR TREK